Hamilton pop-up spot serves up classic Indonesian dishes | CBC News

 Ismaila: So how do people order?

-Two ways: You can go to Indonesiansflavour.ca, or through their instagram account @INDONESIANSFLAVOUR.
+Two ways: You can go to Indonesiansflavour.ca, or through their Instagram account @indonesianflavour.

 The classics will be there each week but they do a ton of special dishes.
 Pickup in Hamilton or you can also follow them for their GTA delivery spots.